RadioactivePotato/netpeek/README.md

 ## Features

-* View real time bandwidth usage per interface
+* View live bandwidth usage of each interface
-* Scan your local subnet and identify live hosts (with geolocation)
+* Scan your local subnet
 * List open ports on your machine
 * Scan custom or common ports on any IP
-* Live TUI bandwidth monitor
+* Live TUI bandwidth monitor displlay
 * Show your public IP address and ISP information
 * Export output to JSON